-The Malaysian property segment is on the right track to recovery as the country moves into the transition of the endemic phase starting from 1 April 2022, with border reopening and easing of restrictions.
-In addition, the Malaysian government launched the Keluarga Malaysia Home Ownership Initiative ("i-Miliki") on 15 July 2022.
-The i-Miliki offers a 100% stamp duty exemption incentive for first-time homebuyers for a residential property priced not exceeding RM500,000 and a 50% stamp duty exemption incentive for a residential property priced between RM500,001 to RM1.0 million.
+Under the Malaysian Home Ownership Initiative ("i-Miliki"), first-time homebuyers are entitled to a 100% stamp duty exemption on the Memorandum of Transfer and loan agreement for the purchase of a residential property priced not exceeding RM500,000, and a 75% stamp duty exemption for a residential property priced between RM500,001 to RM1.0 million.
 The stamp duty exemption will apply to sales and purchase agreements executed from 1 June 2022 to 31 December 2023.